odysseyindia/odyssey-tours/content/english/tim/itineraries/indian-highlights-copy/_index.md

           A half-day tour to Old Delhi using the modern Metro and the traditional cycle rickshaw.
-The Metro brings you to the heart of Old Delhi in a few minutes, to visit the magnificent Jama Masjid mosque, India's largest.
+The Metro brings you to the heart of Old Delhi in a few minutes, to visit the magnificent Jama Masjid mosque, India’s largest.
 You then walk and ride cycle rickshaws through the fascinating maze of narrow streets around Chandni Chowk, a jumble of craft shops, traders, mosques and temples.